in

 A healthy way to include potatoes in your diet is by mashing some boiled potatoes.
 In this way, you do not add any extra sodium and retain its healthy composition.

-They are loaded with fiber meaning it will be of great benefit to those who are looking to lose weight.
+They are loaded with fiber, meaning they will be of great benefit to those who are looking to lose weight.

 • Whole grain pasta